kf99916/TimelineTableViewCell/README.md

 ## Apps using TimelineTableViewCell

-If you are using TimelineTableViewCell in your app and want to be listed here, simply create a pull request or let me know via github.
+If you are using TimelineTableViewCell in your app and want to be listed here, simply create a pull request.

 I am always curious who is using my projects :)

 [Hikingbook](https://itunes.apple.com/app/id1067838748) - by Zheng-Xiang Ke